mfumagalli/ngsTools/TUTORIAL.md

 Parameter | Meaning |
 --- | --- |
--minMap 20 | minimum mapping quality of 20 |
+-minMapQ 20 | minimum mapping quality of 20 |
 -minQ 20 | minimum base quality of 20 |
--minInd 30 | use only sites with data from at least 30 individuals |
+-minInd 15 | use only sites with data from at least 15 individuals |
 -setMinDepth 60 | minimum total depth |
 -setMaxDepth 400 | maximum total depth |